cmaureir/progra-alma/lectures/week8/lecture30.rst

 To enter the CCL environment, you can use ``startCCL`` command line.
 This is the initialization script that provides the whole CCL environment.
-Furthermore, you can import CCL classes from any Python script that you wrote, or that you need to modify to perform some task.
+Furthermore, you can import CCL classes from any Python script that you write, or that you need to modify to perform some task.

 When you execute ``startCCL``, you are starting an **ipython** environment, along with some basic control **imports** and some **special functions**.
-If you understood the previous lectures content, like classes, objects, methods and IPython, work with CCL will be an easy task.
+If you understood the previous lectures content, like classes, objects, methods and IPython, working with CCL will be an easy task.

-Please note, that each time when you obtain a device reference, you are interacting with a real device, so we generate CAN traffic.
+Please note that each time you obtain a device reference, you are interacting with a real device, so you generate CAN traffic.

-The theoretical limit per channel per *Test Environment (TE)* is 90 messages, where the first half of messages is used to send command, and the second half, to send monitor request.
+The theoretical limit per channel per *Test Environment (TE)* is 90 messages, where the first half of messages is used to send commands, and the second half, to send monitor requests (*Control Subsystem convention*).
-(*Control Subsystem convention*)
 In the worst case, the 90 messages can be reduced because some non-responding device, because the CAN message timeout is about 2 ms.

-Please be aware, of avoid to use CAN commands inside loops that takes several iterations.
+Please be aware in order to avoid using CAN commands inside loops that take many iterations.

 ..
 For example, review the CCL wrapper for the DGCK device at CONTROL/Device/HardwareDevice/DGCK/src/CCL.
 ..
 Note the that the base-class is code-generated and that the child-class contains the custom functionality.